Targeted News Service logo

 Bipartisan Policy Center Responds to CMS Proposed Regulations on Health Care Payments (10)

 WASHINGTON, Sept.
 16 -- The Bipartisan Policy Center (BPC) has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) addressing key provisions in the proposed rule for the Calendar Year 2026 Medicare Hospital Outpatient Prospective Payment System and Ambulatory Surgical Center Payment System.
-In its comments, BPC highlights its commitment to promoting a more effective and sustainable health care system in the United S more ST
+In its comments, BPC highlights its commitment to promoting a more effective and sustainable health care system in the United States.
+As an organization known for its bipartisa more ST

 Blue Cross Blue Shield Association Voices Support for Medicare Payment Reforms (10)

 WASHINGTON, Sept.
 16 -- The Blue Cross Blue Shield Association (BCBSA) submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) addressing the Proposed Rule for the Calendar Year 2026 Hospital Outpatient Prospective Payment and Ambulatory Surgical Center Payment Systems.
-BCBSA, representing 33 independent health plans covering a substantial portion of the U.S. population, expressed its endorsement of numerous provisions more ST
+BCBSA, representing 33 independent health plans covering a substantial portion of the U.S. population, expressed its endorsement of numerous provisions aimed at enhancing the quality and value of Medica more ST

 Bristol Myers Squibb Advocates for Changes in Medicare Payment Systems (10)

 WASHINGTON, Sept.
 16 -- Bristol Myers Squibb (BMS) has submitted a public comment letter to the U.S. Department of Health and Human Services Centers for Medicare & Medicaid Services (CMS) urging for key adjustments to the proposed rules for the Calendar Year 2026 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center Payment Systems.
-The company highlighted its commitment to advancing patient care through innovative medical solutions while emphasizing the crucial ro more ST
+The company highlighted its commitment to advancing patient care through innovative medical solutions while emphasizing the crucial role of Medicare policies that enhance access to eff more ST

 CardioVascular Coalition Urges Support for New Payment Rules to Enhance Patient Care (10)

 WASHINGTON, Sept.
 16 -- The CardioVascular Coalition (CVC) has submitted a public comment letter to the Centers for U.S. Department of Health and Human Services Medicare and Medicaid Services (CMS) addressing crucial concerns regarding the proposed CY 2026 Hospital Outpatient/Ambulatory Surgical Center Prospective Payment System.
-The organization emphasizes the need for proper reimbursement structures that maintain quality care for patients dealing with peripheral artery disease (PAD) and corona more ST
+The organization emphasizes the need for proper reimbursement structures that maintain quality care for patients dealing with peripheral artery disease (PAD) and coronary artery disease (CAD).
+In its comments, the CVC more ST

 CARTI Cancer Center Advocates for Cancer Care Accessibility in Medicare Fee Schedule Comments (10)